-Internet access is good in Greece and internet cafes are easily found in most cities and major towns.
+Internet can easily be accessed at hotels and internet cafes in most cities and major towns.

-Mobile phone coverage is generally very good on mainland Greece, but less so on some of Greece’s more remote islands.
-Ensure global roaming is activated before you arrive.
+Mobile phone coverage is generally good on mainland Greece, but may not be available on some of Greece’s more remote islands.
+Ensure global roaming is activated with your service provider before leaving home.

-Western-style, flushable toilets are the standard in Greece.
-Expect to pay a small fee when using public toilets in some parts of Greece.
+Western-style flushable toilets are the norm in Greece.
+You may have to pay a small fee to use public toilets in some parts.

 Ticket for short metro trip = 2 Euro

 Greek coffee in a cafe = 4 Euro